ziadhassan7/modern_dialog/README.md

     onCancel: (){},
     // Change the default cancel button title
     cancelButtonTitle: "",
+    // Allow dialog to be dismissible
+    dialogDismissible: true,
     // Change the background color of dialog (Only Android)
     backgroundColor: Colors.orange,
     // Disable the default tint color of material design 3 (Only Android).